Skip to content

 Stuga Machinery Listed by incransom Ransomware Group

 On June 4, 2026, Stuga Machinery Ltd appeared on the leak site of the ransomware group known as Incransom.
-The company, which designs and manufactures precision sawing and machining centers for the fenestration industry in the UK and Ireland, had internal files exfiltrated during a ransomware attack.
+The company, which designs and manufactures precision sawing and machining centers for the fenestration industry in the UK and Ireland, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that Incransom posted details of the breach on its leak site, referencing an incident that involved the theft of internal company files.
 Stuga Machinery, a subsidiary of Stürtz GmbH with more than 50 years of experience, serves clients primarily in the UK and Ireland and provides automated cutting systems, refurbishment services, and lifecycle support.